 Devin Reaves, Executive Director & Co-Founder

 Devin is a person living in recovery since 2007.
 He is a community organizer and grassroots advocacy leader.
 Devin has worked on the expansion of access to the lifesaving medication Naloxone, implantation of 911 Good Samaritan policies, and the development of youth oriented systems.
 He wants to build constituencies of consequence that will lead to meaningful public health policy changes around substance use disorders.
-Devin is the co-founder and Executive Director of the Pennsylvania Harm Reduction Coalition (PAHRC).
+Devin is the Executive Director and Co Founder Pennsylvania Harm Reduction Coalition.
+Devin received a Master of Social Work from the University of Pennsylvania School of Social Policy & Practice with a focus on community and organizational change and has a BA in Human Services from Lynn University.
+Devin also serves on the Pennsylvania Overdose Task Force and the Advisory Committee for the National Institute of Drug Abuse.

 Erin Russell, Co-Founder